MITgcm/MITgcm/doc/contributing/contributing.rst

       only staged files will be sent.
 You can repeat this ``git add`` command as many times as you like and it will continue to augment the list of files.  ``git diff`` and ``git status`` are useful commands to see what you have done so far.
     - use ``git commit`` to commit the files.
-This is the first step in bundling a collection of files together to be sent off to the MITgcm maintainers.
+This is the first step in bundling a collection of files together to be sent off to the MITgcm head developers.
 When you enter this command, an editor window will pop up.
 On the top line, type a succinct
       (<70 character) summary of what these changes accomplished.
 If your commit is non-trivial and additional explanation is required, leave a blank line and then type a longer description of why the action in this commit was appropriate etc.
       It is good practice to link with known issues using the syntax ``#ISSUE_NUMBER`` in either the summary line or detailed comment.
-      Note that all the changes do not have to be handled in a single commit (i.e. you can git add some files, do a commit, than continue anew by adding different files, do another commit etc.); the ``git commit`` command itself does not (yet) submit anything to maintainers.
+      Note that all the changes do not have to be handled in a single commit (i.e. you can git add some files, do a commit, than continue anew by adding different files, do another commit etc.); the ``git commit`` command itself does not (yet) submit anything to head developers.
     - if you are fixing a more involved bug or adding a new feature, such that many changes are required, it is preferable to break your contribution into multiple commits (each documented separately) rather than submitting one massive commit;
       each commit should encompass a single conceptual change to the code base, regardless of how many files it touches.
-      This will allow the MITgcm maintainers to more easily understand your proposed changes and will expedite the review process.
+      This will allow the MITgcm head developers to more easily understand your proposed changes and will expedite the review process.

 When your changes are tested and documented, continue on to step #6, but read all of step #6 and #7 before proceeding;
 you might want to do an optional “bring my development branch up to date” sequence of steps before step #6.